lassebunk/dynamic_sitemaps/README.md

 Version 2.0 makes it possible to make very large sitemaps (up to 2.5 billion URLs) in a fast and memory efficient way; it is built for large amounts of data, i.e. millions of URLs without pushing your server to the limit, memory and CPU wise.

 Version 2.0 is not compatible with version 1.0 (although the configuration DSL looks somewhat the same) as version 2.0 generates static sitemap XML files whereas 1.0 generated them dynamically on each request (slow for large sitemaps).

+## Requirements

+DynamicSitemaps is tested in Rails 3.2.13 using Ruby 1.9.3 and 2.0.0, but should work in other versions of Rails 3 and above and Ruby 1.9 and above.
+Please create an [issue](https://github.com/lassebunk/dynamic_sitemaps/issues) if you encounter any problems.

 ## Installation